 The board will monitor and discuss the board's progress and performance at each meeting as required.
 Additionally, the board completes an annual self-assessment survey with the results shared with the entire board.

 Executive Management

 The executive management team consists of Adam Franko, General Manager, Alyssa Underdahl, Office Manager, and Ryley Magnus, Controller.
-Jean Halliday moved out of her Controller role into a Member Service Representative role in 2021 as part of her succession plan.
+The team has nearly 40 years of combined experience in the credit union system.

 Corporate Social Responsibility (CSR)